Samsung/tizen-docs/docs/application/native/tutorials/process/debugging-app.md

 You can view and manage the existing break points in the **Breakpoints** view:

-- To remove a break point, right-click it and select **Remove**.When you remove a break point, the corresponding icon is removed from the marker bar are in the editor too.
+- To remove a break point, right-click it and select **Remove**.

+  When you remove a break point, the corresponding icon is removed from the marker bar are in the editor too.

 - To enable or disable a break point, toggle the check box of the break point, or right-click the break point and select **Enable** or **Disable**.

   This allows you to temporarily disable a break point without losing the information it contains.

 ### Break Point Properties